Neural Video Fields Editing: Method

 \subsection{Instruct-Pix2Pix+}

-Although IP2P enables impressive image editing effects, for local editing, it alters the region to be retained, as shown in \cref{mask}.
-We suppose this is an inherent flaw of IP2P, as it samples based on Eq.~\ref{shi2}, which only ensures results to be roughly consistent with the image condition, but lacks strong constraints on the unedited region.
+Although IP2P achieves impressive image editing, for local editing, it alters the region to be retained, as shown in \cref{mask}.
+We suppose this is an inherent flaw of IP2P as it samples based on Eq.~\ref{shi2}, which only ensures results to be roughly consistent with the image condition, but lacks strong constraints on unedited region.
 Typically, users prefer instructing specific regions while leaving others untouched.
+Previous work \cite{diffedit} has used mask to restrict editable regions, but its three-step process requires redundant calculations and well-designed paired texts.
 To this end, we develop Instruct-Pix2Pix+ to enhance the content fidelity of edited images to the conditional image $I$, without any additional computation.

 \textbf{Auxiliary mask.} The predicted noise of IP2P follows Eq.~\ref{shi2}, where the third term indicates the guidance of instructions, as follows: